The first months as an IT trainee at ArcelorMittal.

 I am currently working on the development of user stories based on the business needs.
 This means I analyze the current code to see if we can reuse parts, what we need to adapt and if those adaptation will impact other components.
 As you can see, some experience with coding comes in handy, yes.
 But it is more than that!
 I am in contact with the business a lot, so communication skills and a healthy interest in the business aspect are useful too.

-I feel like my responsibilities are growing and the content of my job comes closer to the role of an IT analyst, the end-goal of the traineeship too.
+I feel like my responsibilities are growing and the content of my job comes closer to the role of an IT analyst.

 Almost two months in, how do you feel about ArcelorMittal?

 It was very pleasant actually.
 Even though there is a hierarchical structure within ArcelorMittal, I do not experience it myself.
 There is a clear focus on teamwork and a lot of trust.
 I immediately got the chance to work from home as well.